Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/_index.md

 ### Amplify Istio Discovery Agent

-The Amplify Istio Discovery Agent listens for events coming from Kubernetes to discover pods, services, and API documentation within your cluster to publish resources to Amplify Central in a corresponding environment.
+The Amplify Istio Discovery Agent listens for events from Kubernetes to Virtual Services, and API documentation within your cluster to publish resources to Amplify Central in a corresponding environment.

 ### Amplify Istio Traceability Agent